email: tony@lathes.co.uk

 An owner reports:

 Using an ordinary end mill with a depth of cut set to approximately 40 thou - or a 60-deg dovetail milling cutter set to take off 120 thou and using a slow feed rate - no chatter was evident.
 However, as one might expect with such a relatively light machine, with a slab cutter (straight or angled cutting blades) mounted and cutting in 20 thou passes caused quite a lot of vibration.
-I have not used the back gears on the horizontal mill yet as I find I have not needed the slower speed as yet.
-It seems to be no slouch when cutting metal, unlike the Sieg X1 or similar milling machine that suffer from a lot of chatter no matter what cutters are employed - with those only very slow and gentle feeds can be attempted.
+I have not used the back gears on the horizontal mill yet as I find I have not needed the slower speeds.
+It seems to be no slouch when cutting metal, unlike the Sieg X1 or similar milling machines that suffer from a lot of chatter no matter what cutters are employed - with those "Chines" machines only very slow and gentle feeds can be attempted.

 Perfecto "Universal" milling machine on what appears to be the maker's purpose-built stand.
 The drive system is not original - but the incorporation of a mid-way pulley assembly gives a far better speed range and hence extended versatility